Leo Barker: College career

-NFL career
+Professional career

-He was drafted by the Cincinnati Bengals in the seventh round of the NFL draft in 1983.
+He was selected by the Cincinnati Bengals in the seventh round of the NFL draft in 1983.
 He played for the Bengals until 1992, when he retired.
 Barker was an integral part of the Bengals’ nickel-package defense.
 In 1989, Barker helped lead them to a league best 12-4 record and an appearance in Super Bowl XXIII.